KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 If the data model includes various relationships between two tables, the QbE allows users to manage them using aliases.

 To describe this feature, it is worth using an example.
-Suppose there is a double relationship between **Promotion** and **Time by Day** entities (see :numref:`doublerelationship`)).
+Suppose there is a double relationship between **Promotion** and **Time by Day** entities (see the figure below)).

 .. _doublerelationship:
 .. figure:: media/image288.png

     Double relationships.

 The two relationships concern the start date and end date of the promotion.
-As shown in the :numref:`doublerelationship`), this information can be retrieved from the QbE graphical interface.
+As shown in the figure above, this information can be retrieved from the QbE graphical interface.
 The **Promotion** entity includes two relationships (see points 1 and 2 in the figure), whose tooltip returns information on how the relationship is structured (see point 3).

 If you wish to see the list of promotions with a specific start date and end date, it is necessary to drag and drop the **Name** of the promotion (from the **Promotion** entity) and the **The Date** field (from the **Time by Day** entity) two times by changing the alias, as well as the name of the column to be visualized in the results of the query (see points 4 and 5).